electro-smith/DaisyDuino/README.md

 ## License

-This project uses multiple open source licenses for different files - see the [LICENSE.md](LICENSE.md) file for details
+DaisyDuino is licensed with the permissive MIT open source license.

+This allows for modification and reuse in both commercial and personal projects.
+It does not provide a warranty of any kind.

+For the full license, read the LICENSE file in the root directory.